chenxu10/chenxu10.github.io/_posts/2024-02-17-benefitsofgettingupearly.md

 physics, life science, practioners' journal, history) with a purpose and your personal observation and experience.
-9. In any business,trading, and transaction, it's not what I know, but what I act on, and I act on early, getting up at four make you act with an edge.
+9. In any business,trading, and transaction, it's not what I know, but what I act on, and I act on early, getting up at four makes you act with an edge.